 Income Qualified Multi-Family Reporting Metrics

 FINAL DRAFT CLEAN (2/7/2024)

+Additional redlines and comments (updated 5/6/2024)

 Illinois Energy Efficiency Policy Manual Version 3.0 was developed by the SAG Policy Manual Subcommittee from June 2022 to August 2023.
 Policy Manual Version 3.0 was approved by the Illinois Commerce Commission in December 2023.
 A follow-up item agreed to in the Policy Manual was for the SAG Reporting Working Group to develop metrics for Income Qualified Health and Safety Reporting.
 This document includes the excerpted “Income Qualified Multi-Family Reporting Principles Policy” from the Policy Manual, and the metrics finalized by the SAG Reporting Working Group in January 2024.